2023 KNSB Dutch Allround Championships

 The 2023 KNSB Dutch Allround Championships in speed skating were held in Heerenveen at the Thialf ice skating rink from Tuesday 27 December to Wednesday 28 December 2022.
 The tournament was part of the 2022–2023 speed skating season.
 Patrick Roest and Antoinette Rijpma-de Jong won the allround titles.
 Patrick Roest won all four distances.
 Only the top 8 athletes after the 1500 meters were eligible to skate the final distance.

-The allround championships were held on the same day as the 2023 KNSB Sprint Allround Championships.
+The allround championships were held in conjunction with the 2023 KNSB Dutch Sprint Championships.